vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 }
 </style>
 :::tip GUIDE
 This cookbook doesn't have recipes but provide you with a checklist before launching your _VSF_ on production.
-You can tick the list off one by one having your instance compared with so that making your _restaurant_ ready for _Michelin Inspection_.
+You can tick the list off one by one having your instance compared with, so that making your _restaurant_ ready for _Michelin Inspection_.
 :::

 In this chapter, we will cover :